 3. Maximize access to school-based and community-based resources

-The Type 73 School Social Work Endorsement requires that individuals complete an Illinois State Board of Education (ISBE) approved school social work curriculum as part of their graduate social work preparation and meet all requirements for endorsement.
+The Illinois Professional Educator License with Endorsement in School Social Work requires that individuals complete an Illinois State Board of Education (ISBE) approved school social work curriculum as part of their graduate social work preparation and meet all requirements for endorsement.
 The School Social Work focus area at the University of Illinois at Urbana-Champaign is approved by ISBE.
-Students completing all specified requirements are eligible to apply for the Type 73 Endorsement.
-Successful completion of the Test of Academic Proficiency (TAP) or an ACT score of 22 or higher that includes the writing portion from the past 10 years is required prior to enrolling in the school social work focus area courses (SOCW 507 and SOCW 519).
-An SAT score of 1030 or a passing score on the Basic Skills Test from the past 10 years is also accepted.
+Students completing all specified requirements are eligible to apply for the Illinois Professional Educator License with Endorsement in School Social Work.
+All students must have successfully taken and passed one of the exams below to be eligible for the School focus area.
+Evidence of a successful score must be turned into the Academic Programs Suite by the first day of the Fall semester.

 To learn more about the TAP please follow this link: www.il.nesinc.com